shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 # RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-
 Predicting campaign response of retail bank to build an effective strategy for targeting customers for future campaigns using Logistic Regression and K- Means Algorithm.

+## Data Description:
+The data given is of campaigns run by a retail bank.
+Objective of the problem is to predict the categorical outcome of each entity in the test data set. “outcome” variable is to be predicted as per “serial_number” variable of the test data set.
+From exploratory data analysis, it is seen that the data is imbalanced.
+The percentage of positive class in target variable is 5.8% which is vary low.
+Imbalaced data leads to baised model so we need to consider oversampling methods to get rid of this problem.

 ## Variables:
 1)  serial_number: Unique identifier for each entity.
 2)  age_in_years: Age in number of years of the individuals targeted.